-All of the following are the responsibilities of the instructor:
+The following are the responsibilities of the instructor:

-- 1. Teach all of the designated athletic training curricular content standards correctly. - 2.
+- 1. Teach all designated athletic training curricular content standards correctly. - 2.
 Allow the athletic training students time to practice curricular content standards. - 3.
-Give helpful and positive feedback to the athletic training students while they practice and learn the curricular content standards.
+Give helpful and positive feedback to the athletic training students while they practice and learn the curricular content standards. - 4.
+Use a variety of instructional strategies when teaching the curricular content standards.

-- 4. Use a variety of instructional strategies when teaching the curricular content standards. - 5.
-Correctly evaluate the athletic training students on all curricular content standards. - 6.
+- 5. Correctly evaluate athletic training students on all curricular content standards. - 6.
 Accurately document student grades and proficiency assessment. - 7.
 Maintain current certification as a preceptor.